João Gilberto: Career

 João Gilberto and Stan Getz in New York (1972).

-Gilberto's first recordings were released in Brazil as two-song, 78-rpm singles between 1951 and 1959.
-In the 1960s Brazilian singles evolved to the "double compact" format, and Gilberto released some EPs in this new format, which carried four songs on a 45-rpm record.
-In 1956, he returned to Rio and struck up old acquaintances, most significantly with Antônio Carlos Jobim, who was by then working as a composer, producer and arranger with Odeon Records.
+Gilberto's first recordings were released in Brazil as two-song, 78 rpm singles between 1951 and 1959.
+In the 1960s Brazilian singles evolved to the "double compact" format, and Gilberto released some EPs in this new format, which carried four songs on a 45 rpm record.
+In 1956, he returned to Rio, having lived there some years from 1950 onward, and struck up old acquaintances, most significantly with Antônio Carlos Jobim, who was by then working as a composer, producer and arranger with Odeon Records.
 Jobim was impressed with Gilberto's new style of guitar playing and set about finding a suitable song to pitch the style to Odeon management.

 In 1963, Gilberto collaborated with American jazz musician Stan Getz on the album Getz/Gilberto which was released the following year.
 Jobim played the piano for the album while Gilberto's then-wife Astrud performed the vocals in English while he sang in Portuguese.
 Although Astrud Gilberto was only in the recording studio to be with her husband, João Gilberto requested her to sing on several of the tracks as he could not sing in English.
 This resulted in a duet between the two on the track "The Girl from Ipanema" which became a major hit from the album.
 At the 7th Annual Grammy Awards, Getz/Gilberto won three awards including Album of the Year, which marked the first time a jazz album received the accolade.